-Trainings for Latinx ERGs and teams and organizations that want Hispanic Heritage Events.
+Trainings for Latinx ERGs, teams, and organizations that want

 Mindfulness popularity has brought positive effects, such as, interest and attention from diversified fields like corporate companies, public institutions, private businesses and non-profit organizations.
 Most of these types of institutions are looking for ways to increase productivity, decrease stress as well as lower healthcare costs.
 Places like Google, Facebook, Amazon, Aetna, General Mills, the Mayo Clinic, L’oreal, Morgan Stanley, Microsoft, and the US Marines* are just a few samples of places that have integrated mindfulness programs into their company cultures in the recent years.